This article was first published on March 25th, 2021 and was last updated December 2021.

 1) Identify Parent Topic

 When you have a list of keywords, have your business look over them all as a whole.
-From there you could think about if it’s best to build a different page for each keyword; or to target all of them on a single page?
-That depends on how the search engine sees these keywords.
+From there you could think about if it’s best to build a different page for each keyword; or to target all of them on a single page.
+This depends on how the search engine sees these keywords.
 For example, let’s say you’re a pie shop wanting to write an article about your seasonal fall favorite pumpkin pie.
 You generate and have a list of keywords as followed:

 - how to make pumpkin pie